A Valuable No Cost Benefit

 - An assault will be deemed to have occurred when such action would be a violation of the state penal code dealing with assault and results in the insured person being disabled from their usual occupation for a period of five (5) consecutive working days or more.
-This means five (5) working days of absence from profession which must be authenticated by certifications by a medical doctor starting on date of incident and supportive documentation of time off (copies of timesheets).
+This means five (5) working days of absence from the profession, which must be authenticated by certifications by a medical doctor starting on date of incident and supportive documentation of time off (copies of timesheets).

 - Evidence of assault to be a police or peace officer’s report, charging the person with assault and that member is willing to press charges.

 - Captivity exists when an employee is held against his/her will and has been refused release, in excess of eight (8) hours.